- St. Johns County Cares - Helping Local Businesses, Residents, and Nonprofits recover from the economic impacts of COVID-19.

 Projects, Advisories, Status Updates

-Vilano Beach Driving Access and Surfside Park Parking Lot Closed Beginning September 8 – Due to a beach renourishment project that will restore critically-eroded shoreline and dunes, vehicular access to Vilano Beach will be restricted beginning September 8.
-In addition, the Surfside Park parking lot and pedestrian beach access point will be closed, and on-beach driving, horseback riding, and commercial fishing will be restricted from Vilano Beach to Serenata Ocean Villas.
-The project is scheduled to be complete in early 2021.
-To follow the progress of this beach renourishment project, please visit www.saj.usace.army.mil/Missions/Civil-Works/Shore-Protection/St-Johns.
+Vilano Beach Driving Access and Surfside Park Parking Lot Closed – Vehicular access to Vilano Beach will be restricted through early 2021 due to a beach renourishment project..
+Tthe Surfside Park parking lot and pedestrian beach access point are also closed, and on-beach driving, horseback riding, and commercial fishing are restricted from Vilano Beach to Serenata Ocean Villas.
+To follow the progress of this project, please visit the Army Corps of Engineers Project site.
 For more information, please call 904.209.0260.

 Temporary Lane Closures on Race Track Road – JEA is installing electric transmission poles and power lines along Race Track Road.
 Temporary lane closures will be required on portions of the eastbound lane during the project, which is scheduled to be complete in December.
-Pole installation sites and lane closures will move each day.
 For more information regarding this project, please visit www.jea.com/us1.

 Public Records Requests